Metalab/library-opac/.github/README.md

 pip install -r requirements.txt npm install
 ```
+und the src folder.

-Have a look at what is done in the .travis.yml file, or run the following commands in the src folder of this repo:
+Have a look at what is done in the .travis.yml file, or run the following commands (also in the src folder) of this repo:

 ```bash
 rsync -aP --delete ./static/ ./upload/